kontent-ai-bot/kontent-jekyll/README.md

 ### Content resolvers

 To override default content generation, specify a content resolver. `resolve(item)` method is required.
+If this function returns `nil` the default value is used.

 ```ruby
 class ContentResolver